 CAROLE CADWALLADR (1966-)

-Journalist and columnist on London broadsheets who damaged her reputation in 2008 with a travel piece in The Observer about Wales.
-Displaying spectacular ignorance about her native land (she grew up in Peterstone-Super-Ely), as well as the phonetics of her own surname, she mocked Welsh as a “vowelless” language.
-Stwpyd.
+Probing investigative journalist and columnist on London broadsheets who has courageously exposed the malpractices and illicit funding of the campaign for Brexit, Donald Trump’s Russian connections and the far-right’s fake news industry.
+She tarnished her reputation in 2008 with a travel piece in The Observer about Wales.
+Displaying spectacular ignorance about her native land (born in Somerset, she grew up in Merthyr then Radyr), not to mention the phonetics of her own surname, she mocked Welsh as a “vowelless” language – which, given that it has seven vowels, is just stwpyd.

 Although from Narberth, “the Clown Prince of Wales” counts as a Cardiffian having been raised in Canton.
-The doyenne of pantomime dames, warmly witty Wyn is at the heart of mainstream British showbiz.
+The doyenne of pantomime dames, warmly witty Wyn lived long enough to become the archetypal old trooper for whom the show must always go on.

 CHARLOTTE CHURCH (1986-)

-She smokes, she drinks, she pukes in the back of taxis, she called George W Bush a “twat”, she made mincemeat of Murdoch and News International, and she’s leading the fightback against Tory ‘austerity’ – the girl’s practically perfect!
-In the public eye since age 12, when the lite-classic warblings of her debut album Voice of an Angel topped the charts, she shook off the shackles of her mother, barnstormed through a puberty of stormy relationships and wild benders, got her big house in the Vale, the heart’s desire of every middle-class Cardiff girl, made babies with Welsh rugby’s spray-tanned man-child Gavin Henson, ditched him with aplomb, and matured into today’s voluptuous, adorable, funny Welsh angel.
+She smoked, she drank, she puked in the back of taxis, she called George W Bush a “twat”, she made mincemeat of Murdoch and News International, and she led the fightback against Tory ‘austerity’ – the girl’s practically perfect!
+In the public eye since age 12, when the lite-classic warblings of her debut album Voice of an Angel topped the charts, she shook off the shackles of her mother, barnstormed through a puberty of stormy relationships and wild benders, got her big house in the Vale, the heart’s desire of every middle-class Cardiff girl, made babies with Welsh rugby’s spray-tanned man-child Gavin Henson, ditched him with aplomb, and matured into today’s voluptuous, perceptive, funny Welsh angel.

 GILLIAN CLARKE (1937-)